Updated by Tina Sieber on 28 February, 2017.

 The 10 templates above only scratch the surface of how you can use spreadsheets to get your life in order.

-If you can’t find the perfect template, here’s how you can create a custom Excel template.
+Can’t find the perfect template?
+Here’s how you can create a custom Excel template.
 And if you need a physical copy, be sure to format your spreadsheet so it will print to one single page.
+If you prefer Google Docs over Microsoft Office, how about using these Google Docs templates to organize your life?